-The Company grants service-based stock awards in the form of restricted stock units ("RSUs").
+The Company grants service-based stock awards in the form of RSUs.
 Service-based RSUs granted to executives, employees, and non-employee directors vest ratably, on an annual basis, over three years.
 The grant date fair value of the service-based awards was equal to the closing market price of the Company's common stock on the date of grant.